shiyuchen6688/inventory-tracking-app-shopify-Summer2022/README.md

 # How to use?

+## Video Version

+This video will demonstrate how to use this application: [video](https://1drv.ms/v/s!AifJ7njqYAoVo6Fg8KOtZvF4YgmlJQ?e=M5vheo)

+## Text Version (Only if it’s not convenient to watch the video)

 - How to Create?

   The link above will take you to the home page, and there are 3 sections on the home page.
 The 1st section with title "Create Item Here" is where you can enter data and create inventory items